mattkeys/Google-Pagespeed-Insights/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.0.3 =
+Adding Support for WordPress Multisite

 = 1.0.2 =
 Added better style support for Wordpress 3.8.
 Fixed a handful of bugs that were creating PHP notices and in some cases preventing activation.